paralevel/safari-always-right-tab/README.md

 defaults write -app safari WBSNewTabPositionAppliesToSpawnedTabsPreferenceKey -int 1
 ~~~

-<sub>Run the following commands if you get a `Could not write domain` error (a bug that happens on new macOS installations or on newly created user accounts, when the `defaults` command hasn't yet become aware of the `com.apple.Safari` plist:</sub>
+<sub>If you get a `Could not write domain` error, use the following trick that doesn't involve giving Terminal full disk access or restarting the machine (this [is a bug](https://github.com/mathiasbynens/dotfiles/issues/1027) that happens on new macOS installations or on newly created user accounts):</sub>

-<sub>`open $HOME/Library/Containers/com.apple.Safari/Data/Library/Preferences/`&emsp;&emsp;_opens that folder in Finder_</sub>

-<sub>`defaults read`&emsp;&emsp;_drag and drop 'com.apple.Safari.plist' from Finder after 'read' - for some reason won't work if you just write the path manually_</sub>
+<sub>`open $HOME/Library/Containers/com.apple.Safari/Data/Library/Preferences/`

+<sub>In the Finder window that opens, copy the file 'com.apple.Safari.plist' with Cmd+C, and then in Terminal:

+<sub>`ls` (or `touch`, `file` etc doesn't matter) followed by a space, then paste the copied file with Cmd+V and then press Enter

-<sub>Then retry the commands from the previous step</sub>
+<sub>Run the commands from the previous step again</sub>

 <br>